Table of Contents

 The second reason is that we are wired to get along with others – to say yes to them.
 We fix this problem by understanding that saying no to a request isn’t saying no to a relationship.

-Furthermore, no doesn’t have to be expressed as “no”.
+Furthermore, no doesn’t have to be said as “no”.
 It can be “I’m sorry, but I am afraid I am currently over-committed”.

 Saying no is often trading popularity for respect.
 Essentialists accept they cannot be popular with everyone all the time.
 The respect they get is far more valuable.

-Finally, don’t say “maybe” with the idea to never get back to people.
-Be clear that no is no.
+Finally, don’t say “maybe” if you don’t intend to get back to people.
+Say a clear no, and that no means no.

 Nonessentialists: avoid saying no